ijmaywar/Albatross_Movement/README.md

 Scripts are grouped by data type.

-See Workflow_and_Output folder for details regarding workflow and a sample of generated figures and analyses.
+See Workflow_and_Samples folder for details regarding workflow and a sample of generated figures and analyses.